ljj7975/pytorch-template/README.md

 - standard : traditional setup of neural network project (single model)
 - GAN : Generative Adversarial Model based template (Generator and Discriminator)

+## Additional Features
+On top of the existing features implemented by victoresque, these templates also includes
+- Colored tag for logging